RyArnz/csc494-smart-media-server/Notes/Architecture.md

 Plex / Nextcloud / NPM        Prometheus / Grafana / Exporters
 ```

-The Ubuntu server is the physical or main host machine.
+The Ubuntu server is the main host machine.

 Docker is used to run each service in a container so the services remain easier to manage and isolate.